-Childhood obesity, and excess weight, are significant health issues for individual children, their families and public health.
-It can have serious implications for the physical and mental health of a child, which can then follow on into adulthood.
-The numbers of children who continue to have an unhealthy, and potentially dangerous, weight, is a national public health concern.
+Childhood obesity and excess weight are significant health issues for children and their families.
+There can be serious implications for a child’s physical and mental health, which can continue into adulthood.
+The number of children with an unhealthy and potentially dangerous weight is a national public health concern.

 - preconception and pregnancy